james-simone/xthi/README.md

 # David's alternative implementation of Cray's xthi example code

+## Source

+This repository was cloned from https://git.ecdf.ed.ac.uk/dmckain/xthi.git

 ## Background

 I attended some ARCHER2 training recently, and they used some example code from Cray